 Christian Salvesen plc has been acquired by Pinguin Foods N.V.

-The Consumer team at Arrowpoint Advisory advised Christian Salvesen on the sale as part of its strategy of focusing on and developing its core logistics activities.
+The Consumer, Retail and Leisure team at Arrowpoint Advisory advised Christian Salvesen on the sale as part of its strategy of focusing on and developing its core logistics activities.

 Christian Salvesen Foods is the UK's largest provider of private-label frozen vegetables, processing, storing and packing peas, carrots, beans and other vegetables for major retailers such as Tesco and Waitrose.
 In FY2007, the business generated operating profit of 0.7m on revenues of 44.6m.